The Auth0 PHP SDK provides you with methods for accessing Auth0's Authentication and Management API endpoints.

 Finally, require the Auth0-PHP autoloader and you're ready to use the SDK:

 // index.php require __DIR__ . '/auth0/vendor/autoload.php'; use Auth0\SDK\Auth0;

 To use the Auth0 Authentication and Management APIs, you'll need a free Auth0 account and an Application:

-- Click the Settings tab for the required credentials used below.
-More information about these settings is here.
+Click the Settings tab for the required credentials used below.
+To learn more, see Application Settings.